 Explain current inflation and how the reduction would affect the premium, daily/monthly amount, and the current and future maximum lifetime amounts.

-Illustrate the change in the benefit pool to age 100.
+Illustrate the change in the benefit pool to five and fifteen years into the future.

 Illustrated amount should be reveal how the inflation is being recalculated.